hortonworks/streamline/webservice/REST-Sample.md

     "description": "test feed",
     "tags": "tag1",
-    "parserId": <the parserId in POST response while creating DEVICE-B-parser>, "endpoint": "kafka-topic-T1"
+    "parserId": <the parserId in POST response while creating DEVICE-B-parser>, "type": "KAFKA"
   }
   ```
-  The *endpoint* specifies the location from where the data feed is received.
-It is possible that multiple devices are
+  The *type* specifies the type of storage layer from where the data feed is
+  received.
+For e.g. KAFKA.
+It is possible that multiple devices are pushing
-  pushing the data via the same end point.
-If so, the data source type specifc field values will be used to distingush
+  the data via the same end point.
+If so, the data source type specifc field
-  the data source.
-For e.g, a message with deviceId, version pair `<D1, 1>` would be from `DEVICE-A` and hence would
+  values will be used to distingush the data source.
+For e.g, a message with
+  deviceId, version pair `<D1, 1>` would be from `DEVICE-A` and hence would
   map to `feed1` and be parsed by `DEVICE-A-parser`.

   Also note that a `feed` represents the stream of data produced by a single `datasource`.
 However the same `datasource` can